Google Cloud Project Setup

 Accept the GCP Terms of Service and click Deploy.

 Once the deployment has finished, click on the Admin URL link.

 Click Check my progress to verify the objective.

 After you have launched the Image, you will complete the following initial setup tasks.
 It takes about 5 minutes for the instance to come up and fully self-configure.
 Once it does, you will see the following:

 - Once DNS propagates, you will be taken to the following page and prompted to provide the custom metadata

 - Back in the Google Cloud console, click on the VM instance name.

 - Scroll down and you will see the Custom Metadata Field.
-Copy and paste the unique value into the CloudyCluster prompt.
+Copy and paste the unique value of startup_key into the CloudyCluster prompt.